jbaenaugr/moodle-enrol_idlist2/readme.txt

 ENGLISH
 *******

+This software is a completely new implementation of "idlist", an enrollment plugin developed for Moodle 1.9 by Juan Pedro Bolivar Puente (https://savannah.nongnu.org/projects/cvg-moodle)

 This plugin is designed to automatize the enrollment of users, using a list of authorized students.
 The users are enrolled automatically if they are included in the list.

 Most of the methods to enroll many users in moodle are based in the "userid" field.
 This plugin facilitates the enrollment of many users without knowing the "userid" field because the list is based on any of the users' fields.